crossplane/upjet/docs/configuring-a-resource.md

 secret, together with some additional fields that would help consumption of the resource, a.k.a. [connection details].

-In Terrajet, we already [handle sensitive fields] that are marked as sensitive in Terraform schema and no further action required for them.
-Terrajet will properly hide these fields from CRD spec and status by converting to a secret reference or storing in connection details secret respectively.
+In Upjet, we already [handle sensitive fields] that are marked as sensitive in Terraform schema and no further action required for them.
+Upjet will properly hide these fields from CRD spec and status by converting to a secret reference or storing in connection details secret respectively.
 However, we still have some custom configuration API that would allow including additional fields into connection details secret no matter they are sensitive or not.

 As an example, let's use `aws_iam_access_key`.
-Currently, Terrajet stores all sensitive fields in Terraform schema as prefixed with `attribute.`, so without any `AdditionalConnectionDetailsFn`, connection resource will have `attribute.id` and `attribute.secret` corresponding to [id] and [secret] fields
+Currently, Upjet stores all sensitive fields in Terraform schema as prefixed with `attribute.`, so without any `AdditionalConnectionDetailsFn`, connection resource will have `attribute.id` and `attribute.secret` corresponding to [id] and [secret] fields